Index

 Slick = sleek, adroit, deft, shiny

-Sliver = splinter, shard, chip; a small, thin piece of
+Sliver = splinter, shard, chip; a small, thin piece of something cut or split off a

 larger piece.